coderofsalvation/moddownloaderr/README.md

 search criteria as well as save locations for each download session.

 This is a quick way to get a huge mod library on your computer.
+Based on the modarchive script by Fernando Sancho AKA 'toptnc' by Justin Wierbonski aka Demonic Sweaters

 ```